breindy/autoCraigslistScraper/README.md

 #### Todo
-1. encapsulate all web scraping into one function to call Data Needed
+1. encapsulate all web scraping into one function to call (DONE) Data Needed
 - url
 - specifications from form
-2. Setup basic backend node
 3. Design of react form, animations, etc
+4. Overall Stack Architecture Diagram (for future reference frontend -> backend -> cloud)
+5. Research more sms options (free)